Parimatch1/SV-Guides-Revamped/In-Game Rules.md

   * Example: Tool abuse (First Infraction) || SVGA.
 * If logged on Bloxcord under a department, the punishment is no longer under the authority of IA but instead that department's high command.
 * Reverted punishments that are not invalid still count towards the infraction count and the punishment infraction count.
+* Users who break rules are allowed to know the reason and length of their punishment.
+They can also see the proof related to it.

 ---